minnesota-connections-academy/biology-announcements/_posts/2020-10-29-Wolves---the-quintessential-keystone-species.md

 > Describe what happens when a keystone species is removed from an ecosystem.

-Actually, the problem is that the question is a bit vague.
 Many of you got 0 or 1 points on this question - but, to be fair, I'm grading this question pretty tough.
 That's because I want you to consider the *specific* details of the effects that a keystone species has on its ecosystem.
 Of course, we know that a keystone species is important and that it keeps its ecosystem in "balance".
-But what this question means to ask is *how* does it keep the ecosystem in balance.
+I don't want you to just give the definition of a keystone species.
+I want you to describe *how* a keystone species keeps its ecosystem in balance.
+Describe the chain of events that could occur if a keystone species were to disappear from its ecosystem.

 ### Here's the good news.

 **As always** you can earn points back on quizzes in Biology.
 Here's how you can with this question.

-Watch this video.
+First, watch this video.

 {% include youtube.html id='ysa5OBhXz-Q' %}